dasanurag/dasanurag.github.io/_pages/academics.md

 author_profile: true
 ---

-* Master of Science(PhD) in Computer Engineering from [Texas A&M University, College Station](https://www.tamu.edu/),
+* Doctor of Philosophy (PhD) in Computer Engineering from [Texas A&M University, College Station](https://www.tamu.edu/), Texas, USA
-Texas, USA
 * Bachelor of Technology(BTECH) in Electronics and Communication Engineering from